Pope at 85: No more Mr Nice Guy, as reform hits stride

 But the Argentine Jesuit made clear after his July surgery that resigning “didn’t even cross my mind.”

 That is welcome news to Sister Nathalie Becquart, one of the top women at the Vatican.
-Francis tapped her to help organize the two-year consultation process of Catholics around the globe, known as a synod.
+Francis tapped her to help organize the two-year consultation process of Catholics around the globe that will end with a meeting of bishops, known as a synod.
 She knows well what the pope is up against as he tries to remake the church into a less clerical, more laity-focused institution.

 “It’s a call to change,” she told a conference this week.
 “And we can say it’s not an easy path.”